Big Brother VIP – Fans' Club: Cast

-Top Channel announced that Dojna Mema would be the presenter of the spinoff show.
+Top Channel announced that Dojna Mema would be the presenter of the spin-off show.
 On 6 January 2023, it was announced that Megi Pojani, would replace Mema as the new Fans' Club presenter for the second season.
 On 11 January 2024, Enxhi Nasufi announced on the television show Ftesë në 5, that she will be the presenter of the third season of Big Brother VIP – Fans' Club.
-On 17 December 2024, it was announced that Big Brother VIP season 4 housemate, Heidi Baci will be the presenter for the fourth season.
+On 17 December 2024, it was announced that Big Brother VIP season 3 finalist, Heidi Baci will be the presenter for the fourth season.
+On 16 December 2025, it was announced that Big Brother VIP season 2 housemate Kiara Tito will be the presenter for the fifth season.

 Iva Tiço was announced as the opinionist for the first season.
-It was announced that, season one housemate, Ardit Cuni was announced as the new opionist for the spin-off show, replacing Tiço.
-On 20 January 2024, on the official instagram account of Big Brother VIP – Fans' Club, it was announced that the two new opinionists are Ronaldo Sharka and Ina Kollçaku.
-On 2 January 2025, it was announced that Sharka would return as opinionist and was joined by Shqipe Hysenaj.
+It was announced that, season 1 housemate, Ardit Cuni was announced as the new opionist for the spin-off show, replacing Tiço.
+On 20 January 2024, on the official instagram account of Big Brother VIP – Fans' Club, it was announced that the two new opinionists are Big Brother VIP season 2 housemate Ronaldo Sharka and Ina Kollçaku.
+On 2 January 2025, it was announced that Sharka would return as opinionist and was joined by Big Brother VIP Kosova 2 finalist Shqipe Hysenaj.
+On 16 December 2025 were announced as opinionists Arjan Konomi and Big Brother VIP season 3 housemate Françeska Murati.